 HOW TO GET TO THE PORTO DAS SALEMAS NATURAL POOLS

-The Porto das Salemas natural pools can be found on the north-west coast of Porto Santo Island.
+The Porto das Salemas natural pools can be found on the northwest coast of Porto Santo Island.
 There is a parking lot at the top of the cliffs and then you need to walk down the steep gravel road to reach the pools.
 You can drive your car down if you have a jeep or 4X4 but most people park up the top and walk down.
-I rode my bike from the south-east of the island and was able to take it all the way down to the pools.
+I rode my bike from the southeast of the island and was able to take it all the way down to the pools.
 Luckily, I made some local friends who took me back up the steep road in the truck!
 I’ve attached a map below with the pin location of the parking lot of Porto das Salemas, so you can plan your route.

 BEST TIME TO VISIT PORTO DAS SALEMAS NATURAL POOLS

 It’s important to choose the right time to visit Porto das Salemas natural pools.
 You need to consider the time of day so that the sun is reaching the pools but most importantly you need the low tide.
-I suggest arriving one hour before low-tide so you have two full hours of time to explore while the tide is at it’s lowest.
+I suggest arriving one hour before low tide so you have two full hours of time to explore while the tide is at its lowest.

 If you visit during high tide, you will probably not even be able to swim as the tide comes so high it covers the tide pools and it can be very dangerous walking on the rocks as the waves come through.
 The tide isn’t the same time every day.
 In fact, it changes daily and is directly related to the moon cycle so you need to check the tide chart, which is very accurate.
 You can view the tide chart for Porto Santo by clicking here.
 I found that resource really handy because it showed the weekly forecast.

-If you have a few days on Porto Santo, you should try and line up your visit to Porto das Salemas with two factors.
+If you have a few days in Porto Santo, you should try and line up your visit to Porto das Salemas with two factors.
 Firstly, you want the low tide but also it is preferable to visit in the afternoon.
 Because the sun will rise from the east and then only in the afternoon will the sun break over the top of the cliffs making it warmer and the water looks, even more, crystal clear when the sun is shining on it.

 MY EXPERIENCE AT PORTO DAS SALEMAS NATURAL POOLS